Event waste management

 Hazardous waste

 Hazardous waste like batteries, fireworks, and chemical toilets presents environmental and health risks.
-Managing, storing, and disposing of these safely, following strict regulations, is crucial.
+Managing, storing, and disposing of these safely, following strict waste regulations, is crucial.

 This underlines the need for specialised waste management to ensure compliance and safety for staff and attendees.